Grantmaking

 We look forward to hearing from you...

-The Segal Family Foundation doesn’t do any grant requests, so you don’t have to be able to afford a grant writer or spend money and time on writing unique applications for them.
+The Evan and Tracy Segal Family Foundation doesn’t do any grant requests, so you don’t have to be able to afford a grant writer or spend money and time on writing unique applications for them.
 They do relationship builds where they continue to trust the people that they work with to be good stewards of funding.